Neural Minimum-Distance Estimation for Collision-Aware Operation of Multi-Arm Laparoscopy Surgical Robots Through Learning-from-Simulation: Validation Studies

 \subsubsection{Results and Discussion}

-The joint actuator values for 10 random robot configurations used to test the designed algorithm are indicated in Table~\ref{tab:RobotConf}.
+The ten random robot configurations, together with their experimental, analytical, and predicted minimum distances, are summarized in Table~\ref{tab:confset}, and the corresponding joint actuator values are indicated in Table~\ref{tab:RobotConf}.
 To quantify the rate of error between the minimum distance values obtained from the proposed analytical algorithm and the observed values from the experiments for the 10 random configurations, the absolute error was defined as:

-where \( \mathbf{\sqrt{\psi_{exp}}} \) represents the minimum distance values observed and measured using the probe, while \( \mathbf{\sqrt{\psi_{theo}}} \) denotes the theoretical minimum distance values calculated using the analytical method.
-The results, including the mean error, are reported in Table~\ref{tab:Error}.